Abnormal Uterine Bleeding/Irregular Periods

 Abnormalities in the menstrual cycle may occur more commonly among young women who are within two years of the onset of menstruation.
 Women in perimenopause may also notice more irregularities surrounding the menstrual cycle.
 Therefore, in both instances, widely fluctuating hormones may be the underlying cause.

 Menstrual changes during these two stages in life may be more common.
-However, irregularities are important to note and discuss with a health care provider during routine visits, or if they occur frequently or become disruptive to quality of life.
+However, irregularities are important to note and discuss with a health care provider during routine visits.
+This is especially true if irregularities occur frequently or become disruptive to quality of life.

 The more you know about your personal cycle, the better you can manage reproductive health.
 Menstrual tracking is easier when using a smartphone app, or with a physical calendar.
-Your healthcare provider may perform a pregnancy test, STD screening, hormone level testing, and other lab work to determine the cause of abnormal bleeding.
+One of our providers may perform a pregnancy test, STD screening, hormone level testing, and other lab work to determine the cause of abnormal bleeding.

 Additional testing may include: